Planetary core: Mars

 Mars possibly hosted a core-generated magnetic field in the past.
 The dynamo ceased within 0.5 billion years of the planet's formation.
 Hf/W isotopes derived from the martian meteorite Zagami, indicate rapid accretion and core differentiation of Mars; i.e. under 10 million years.
 Potassium-40 could have been a major source of heat powering the early Martian dynamo.

-Core merging between proto-Mars and another differentiated planetoid could have been as fast as 1000 years or as slow as 300,000 years (depending on the viscosity of both cores and mantles).
+Core merging between proto-Mars and another differentiated protoplanet could have been as fast as 1000 years or as slow as 300,000 years (depending on the viscosity of both cores and mantles).
 Impact-heating of the Martian core would have resulted in stratification of the core and kill the Martian dynamo for a duration between 150 and 200 million years.
 Modelling done by Williams, et al. 2004 suggests that in order for Mars to have had a functional dynamo, the Martian core was initially hotter by 150 K than the mantle (agreeing with the differentiation history of the planet, as well as the impact hypothesis), and with a liquid core potassium-40 would have had opportunity to partition into the core providing an additional source of heat.
 The model further concludes that the core of mars is entirely liquid, as the latent heat of crystallization would have driven a longer-lasting (greater than one billion years) dynamo.
 If the core of Mars is liquid, the lower bound for sulfur would be five weight %.